 I like oregano, especially on my pizza.
 And that’s why I want to grow it as part of my container garden.
 This post contains all my research on how to grow oregano in a pot.

-If you’re short on time and looking for a quick step-by-step guide for growing basil in a pot, download the checklist below.
+If you’re short on time and looking for a quick step-by-step guide for growing oregano in a pot, download the checklist below.
 If you need more information, keep reading the detailed guide below.

 What is oregano?